 Our success depends, in large part, upon our ability to attract and retain highly skilled and qualified personnel, particularly seamen and coast workers who deal directly with activities related to vessel operation and sailing.
 In crewing our vessels, we require professional and technically skilled employees with specialized training who can perform physically demanding work on board our vessels.
 As the worldwide container ship fleet continues to grow, the demand for skilled personnel has been increasing, which has led to a shortfall of such personnel.
 An inability to attract and retain qualified personnel as needed could materially impair our ability to operate, or increase our costs of operations, which could adversely affect our business, financial condition, results of operations and liquidity.
-Furthermore, due to the COVID-19 pandemic, the shipping industry as a whole is experiencing difficulties in carrying out crew changes, which could impede our ability to employ qualified personnel.
+Furthermore, due to the COVID-19 pandemic, the shipping industry as a whole experienced difficulties in carrying out crew changes and may experience this again in the event of future pandemic outbreaks, which could impede our ability to employ qualified personnel.